JhanviMangtani/C-Programming/README.md

 - Copying one string to another
 - Concatenating two strings
 - Comparing two strings
 - Checking if a string is a palindrome

+ ### 🔷 Arrays Topics Covered
+-Introduction to arrays in C
+-Declaring and initializing arrays
+-Traversing arrays (input/output of elements)
+-Finding the maximum and minimum element
+-Summing elements of an array
+-Reversing an array
+-Linear search in an array
+-Binary search in an array
+-Bubble sort
+-Insertion sort

+### 🔷 Functions Topics Covered
+-Introduction to functions in C
+-Function declaration and definition
+-Function prototypes
+-Returning values from functions
+-Recursive functions
+   - Factorial using recursion
+   - Fibonacci series using recursion

 ---